sky-uk/client-lib-ios-test-foundation/README.md

 ```swift
 XCTAssertURLEqual(_ url1, _ url2, ignores, ...)
 ```
-Asserts that two http url are equals.
-Use `ignores` parameter to skip comparisions between specific url components.
+Asserts that two http urls are equals.
+Use `ignores` parameter to skip comparisions between specific components of url1 and url2.

 Example
 ```swift